Building a Personal Website - Part 1: Using Lume

 }

 If you get confused, just remember that the final website consists of everything that gets output to the _site folder, and nothing else.
+You can inspect the contents of these files to see whether things are working the way you expect them to.

 Adding JavaScript